How To Tell If Your Eggs Are Bad

 When in doubt, throw it out.

 You know that date stamped onto your egg carton?
 It's not actually an expiration date; eggs are usually good well past that date.
 In fact, if you've kept the eggs in their carton and in a chilly refrigerator, they can be good for weeks beyond the stamped date.
 But if you don't go by that date, how can you be sure your eggs haven't gone bad?

 Here's how to tell if your eggs are still fresh even after the "best by" date has sailed on past.

 The Fresh Egg Water Test

-As for the packing date, it's very easy to grok once you understand what's what.
-This set of numbers runs 1 through 365, which is, not coincidentally, the number of days in the year.
+As for the packing date, it's very easy to understand once you know what's what.
+This set of numbers runs 1 through 365, which is (not coincidentally) the number of days in the year.
 So if the number on the carton is 032, for example, you know that because there are 31 days in January, the eggs were packed on February 1, which is the 32nd day of the year.
 Eggs are generally packed very soon after they're laid.

 So if your eggs are beyond the "best by" date but they've passed the water test — meaning, they were packed a reasonable amount of time ago and they wobbled or sank onto their sides in water rather than floating on top — crack one open.

 Obviously, if you crack open an egg and it smells bad, it's fit for the garbage.
 But there are a few more subtle things to look for.
 A fresh egg will have bright orange yolk and the whites will still have some spring to them.
 If the yolk is dull and yellowish and the whites run out lifelessly onto the plate, the egg is old.
 But again, an older egg isn't necessarily a bad egg.
 So give it a sniff; your nose will know.
 An egg should have a neutral smell.
 If there's no funky odor, it's probably OK.
 If you pick up sour or mildewy notes on the nose, toss it.